Heartburn and Acid Reflux

 Reflux symptoms can range from mild to severe as early as the first trimester.
 Therefore, it is assessed that reflux that occurs early in pregnancy can cause, contribute to, or exacerbate nausea and vomiting of pregnancy.
 Women may not recognize this as a possible contributor because they may not be feeling the tell-tale sign of heartburn.
 Further, reflux can cause nausea and vomiting in non-pregnant individuals.

-“Step up” management of reflux and heartburn is suggested, in which women attempt to reduce symptoms through lifestyle/diet changes first, followed by medications if those changes do not effectively reduce symptoms.
+“Step up” management of reflux and heartburn is recommended.
+With this method, women attempt to reduce symptoms through lifestyle and diet changes first, followed by non-pharmaceutical remedies and/or medications if lifestyle/diet changes do not effectively reduce symptoms.

-The top recommendation includes eating smaller meals more frequently to avoid additional pressure in the abdomen.
-Women should also try to avoid eating foods that can exacerbate reflux and heartburn, such as spicy and greasy foods, tomato products, chocolate, coffee, and caffeine (see Action and Resources sections for more information).
+Women should also try to avoid eating foods that can exacerbate reflux and heartburn, such as spicy and greasy foods, tomato products, chocolate, coffee, and caffeine (see Action and Resources sections for more information, including a list of reflux-inducing foods).

-Reflux symptoms generally worsen when women lie down.
-Women should try to wait at least 2 to 3 hours after eating before going to sleep or lying flat, to include lying on their sides.
+Reflux symptoms generally worsen when lying down.
+It's best to wait at least 2 to 3 hours after eating before going to sleep or laying flat, to include lying on the side.

 Women should also: